kyrylo-sovailo/benchmark/README.md

  - C++ is faster than C (on this benchmark, under "reasonability" constraint, due to faster I/O [read further](https://github.com/kyrylo-sovailo/benchmark_masterrace))
  - Fortran is not that fast
  - Clang is faster than GCC
+ - C code compiled as C++ is slower than pure C